-— Reinforcements need to be considered as part of the inner panel
+Figure 81 — Reinforcements need to be considered as part of the inner panel

 Reinforcements need to be considered as part of the inner panel and glued accordingly.

 To address the features above, the hemming is treated as a composite connection.
 This allows for separate paths between the hemming root and the adhesive of each region.